Business Owners Policy Insurance BOP

 C. Business Interruption (Income) Coverage – Securing Business Continuity

-6. Comparison: BOP vs. General Liability Insurance βοΈ
+6. Comparison: BOP vs. General Liability Insurance โš–๏ธ

 This is a common point of confusion.
 Many small businesses mistakenly believe a standalone General Liability (GL) policy is enough.
 However, understanding the difference is key to ensuring comprehensive protection.

-Crucial Takeaway: If a fire destroys your inventory, a standalone General Liability policy will not pay for the replacement of your stock or your lost income.28 Only a Business Owners Policy (or separate property/income policies) will cover this vital gap.
+Crucial Takeaway: If a fire destroys your inventory, a standalone General Liability policy will not cover the cost of replacing your stock or your lost income.28 Only a Business Owners Policy (or separate property/income policies) will cover this vital gap.

 A: Generally, no. Insurance mandates are usually limited to Workers’ Compensation (if you have employees) and Commercial Auto (if you use vehicles for business).
 However, your commercial lease agreement or a major client contract may require you to carry General Liability and/or Commercial Property insurance, making a BOP business owners policy the simplest way to satisfy those requirements.29